CARES Act Funding

 - Food/housing expenses resulting from the move off-campus when campus housing was closed or due to quarantine.

 - Technology-related expenses due to courses being offered solely online or hybrid courses.

-- Transportation expenses resulting of unexpectedly leaving campus, having to return from a program that was canceled (choir tour, study trips) or returning home due to quarantine.
+- Transportation expenses resulting from unexpectedly leaving campus, having to return from a program that was canceled (choir tour, study trips) or returning home due to quarantine.

 - Child care